Pajanelia: Uses

 Pajanelia is used in parts of Malaysia, where it is commonly planted as stakes for hedges along rice fields, and is also planted as support tree in pepper plantations.
 The timber is suitable for woodworking purposes, such as building doors, wall panelling, domestic flooring, veneer and plywood, due to it being very hard and close grained.
-In conjunction with this, the wood has been used by the native Andamanese, who use the wood for house building, planking and canoe building.
+In conjunction with this, the wood has been used by the native Andamanese for house building, planking and canoe building; people in Natuna Islands also use the wood to build boats.
 Pajanelia also has uses within traditional south Asian medicine.
+According to the 17th Century Hortus Malabaricus, its crushed roots have been used in Kerala, India to cure headache, swelling and inflammation.
 It may be resistant to white ant attacks, and is pollinated by various species of bats.